ADRA-Bank: A Modular Benchmark for Academic Deep Research Agents: Evaluation Paradigm

 \subsection{Planning Module Evaluation}

-The evaluation of the Planning module is designed to assess the ability of agents to decompose a query $Q$ into a structured plan.
-A plan predicted by agent, denoted as $\mathcal{T}=\langle T_1, \dots, T_k\rangle$, is scored against the expert-annotated ground-truth plan, $\mathcal{T}^{\ast}=\langle T^{\ast}_1, \dots, T^{\ast}_m\rangle$.
-Our protocol employs an exhaustive \textbf{pairwise comparison} between the predicted and ground-truth sub-tasks.
+We evaluate the planning module by comparing the predicted plan $\mathcal{T}=\langle T_1, \dots, T_k\rangle$ against the ground-truth $\mathcal{T}^{\ast}=\langle T^{\ast}_1, \dots, T^{\ast}_m\rangle$.
+Our protocol employs an exhaustive \textit{pairwise comparison} between the predicted and ground-truth sub-tasks.
 Specifically, an LLM-based evaluator semantically compares each predicted sub-task $T_i \in \mathcal{T}$ against every ground-truth sub-task $T^{\ast}_j \in \mathcal{T}^{\ast}$ to determine relevance.
 This matrix of pairwise judgments is then used by our metric suite, $\mathcal{M}_{\pi}$, to quantify the plan's overall coverage of essential sub-tasks, its structural correctness, and its redundancy.
-As planning is the initial stage of the pipeline, this evaluation process is identical for both the End-to-end and isolated modes.
+As planning is the initial stage, this evaluation is identical for both the end-to-end and isolated modes.